 Transitional Housing Program-Plus (THP-Plus)

 THP-Plus is a transitional housing program for young adults who exited foster care (including those supervised by Probation) on or after their 18th birthday and are not yet 24 years of age (25 in counties that have opted to extend services per SB 1252).
 The housing models and services offered are similar to those offered in THPP, but the rules about the program will be age appropriate for young adults.
 Please refer to the Fact Sheet above for additional details about the program.

 THP-Plus programs are not licensed but are certified by the county social services agency and the home receives a fire clearance, if required.
 A housing model could include apartments, single-family dwellings, condominiums, college dormitories, and host family models (living with people you know).
 Housing shelters or temporary accommodations with friends would not be considered a housing model.

-To find your local Transitional Housing Coordinator, please refer to the Transitional Housing County Contact List.
+To find your local Transitional Housing Coordinator, please contact the TAY Policy Unit at TAYPolicy@dss.ca.gov.